 - 1. Transcripts: Applicants may upload unofficial transcripts with your application for the departmental initial review.
 If the applicant is admitted, then official transcripts of all college-level work will be required.
 Official transcripts must be in sealed envelopes as issued by the school(s) attended.
 If you have attended Berkeley, upload your unofficial transcript with your application for the departmental initial review.
-If you are admitted, an official transcript with evidence of degree conferral will not be required. - 2.
-Letters of recommendation: Applicants may request online letters of recommendation through the online application system.
+If you are admitted, an official transcript with evidence of degree conferral will not be required. - Letters of recommendation: Applicants may request online letters of recommendation through the online application system.
 Hard copies of recommendation letters must be sent directly to the program, not the Graduate Division. - 3.
 Evidence of English language proficiency: All applicants from countries or political entities in which the official language is not English are required to submit official evidence of English language proficiency.
 This applies to applicants from Bangladesh, Burma, Nepal, India, Pakistan, Latin America, the Middle East, the People's Republic of China, Taiwan, Japan, Korea, Southeast Asia, most European countries, and Quebec (Canada).
 However, applicants who, at the time of application, have already completed at least one year of full-time academic course work with grades of B or better at a US university may submit an official transcript from the US university to fulfill this requirement.
-The following courses will not fulfill this requirement: - courses in English as a Second Language, - courses conducted in a language other than English, - courses that will be completed after the application is submitted, and - courses of a non-academic nature.
+The following courses will not fulfill this requirement: - · courses in English as a Second Language, - courses conducted in a language other than English, - courses that will be completed after the application is submitted, and - courses of a non-academic nature.

 If applicants have previously been denied admission to Berkeley on the basis of their English language proficiency, they must submit new test scores that meet the current minimum from one of the standardized tests.
+Official TOEFL score reports must be sent directly from Educational Test Services (ETS).
+The institution code for Berkeley is 4833.
+Official IELTS score reports must be mailed directly to our office from British Council.
+TOEFL and IELTS score reports are only valid for two years.